ftldb/ftldb/README.md

 developer's computer.
-FTLDB runs on the local JVM, reads templates, connects to a database, reads data from it, processes the templates and saves the result into an output file, which can be run later with a database utility such as `sqlplus`.
+FTLDB runs on the local JVM, reads templates, connects to a database, reads data from it, processes the templates and saves the result into an output file, which can be run later with a database utility such as [`SQL*Plus`](http://en.wikipedia.org/wiki/SQL*Plus).
 Thus, you need not only a database, but also a JRE, a JDBC driver and a database utility installed on the client.

 The server-side mode looks more integral, since it allows to store templates, metadata and the resulting objects together and doesn't require extra machine and software.

 However, the client-side mode is more universal, since it works with any RDBMS not having an embedded JVM but providing a JDBC driver.
+For example we using the client-side mode to aggregate and generate a single SQL*Plus script for a product installation from a set of many files.

 Compatibility
 -------------